pragal18/Enrichment_of_DBpedia_NIF_Dataset/readme.md

  - French (nif_context_fr.ttl),
  - German (nif_context_de.ttl),
  - Spanish (nif_context_es.ttl) and
- - Japanese (nif_context_ja.ttl).
+ - Japanese (nif_context_ja.ttl). \
-Download these files or only the languages that is required.
+Download the language(s) that is required for you.
 Extract them after downloading.
 A minimal version of these files are created and are stored on NIF_Dataset_Minimal_Version at home directory of this project.

-Similarly download NIF Text Links file from the https://wiki.dbpedia.org/downloads-2016-10 in TTL format and extract it, if you would like to perform the enhancement of links NLP task.
+Similarly download NIF Text Links file from the https://wiki.dbpedia.org/downloads-2016-10 in TTL format for any of the above mentioned languages.
+Extract it after downloading.
+NIF Text Links file is required only if you would like to perform the 'enhancement of links' NLP task.
 The minimal version is stored at NIF_Dataset_Minimal_Version directory.

  ## STEP 2: